Obituary for Astra Zarina

 Her passion and love for architecture, urban planning, design and culture was matched by her passion for cooking and the art of celebration.
 Great people, great food and great conversation were the necessary ingredients in all her meals.

 Since the late 1960’s, Professor Zarina and her husband Anthony Costa Heywood, also an architect, have collaborated on the restoration of numerous buildings in the ancient hilltown of Civita di Bagnoregio, located 60 miles north of Rome.
-These buildings served as the center for the U.W.
-Italian Hilltowns program.
+These buildings served as the center for the UW Italian Hilltowns program.
 Their latest acquisition and restoration was completed in 2007.